-Figure 1(c) shows the temperature ($T$) dependence of the $(1,0,0)$ reflection that clearly exhibits an enhancement in amplitude below $\TC \sim 78$~K. A detailed comparison of wavevector scans through the same peak at 10~K and 120~K further confirms the extra magnetic scattering intensity is about 10\% of the nuclear one.
+Figure 1(c) shows the temperature ($T$) dependence of the $(1,0,0)$ reflection that clearly exhibits an enhancement in amplitude below $\TC \sim 78$~K. A detailed comparison of wave-vector scans through the same peak at 10 and 120~K further confirms the extra magnetic scattering intensity is about 10\% of the nuclear one.
 The coherent magnetic scattering intensity probes the spin component ${\bf S}_{\perp}$ perpendicular to the momentum transfer ${\bf Q}$, ${\bf S}_{\perp}=\hat{\bf Q}\times ({\bf S} \times \hat{\bf Q})$.
-The fact that additional intensity at ${\bf Q}=(1,0,0)$ appears below the transition indicates the presence of spin component perpendicular to the $[1,0,0]$ vector.
+The fact that additional intensity at ${\bf Q}=(1,0,0)$ appears below the transition indicates the presence of a spin component perpendicular to the $[1,0,0]$ vector.
 This could suggest a canted spin configuration which can be quantitatively characterized from the refinement.
-To do so, we perform a full 360$^\circ$ map at 5 K, 100 K, 200 K using the white beam single crystal diffractometer CORELLI \cite{ye18}.
-The crystal was rotated along the vertical axis with 2$^\circ$ step between runs.
+To do so, we perform a full 360$^\circ$ map at 5, 100, and 200~K using the white beam single crystal diffractometer CORELLI \cite{ye18}.
+The crystal was rotated along the vertical axis with 2$^\circ$ steps between runs.
 Each reflection is collected with averaged redundancy of 5.
 Proper Lorentz, time-of-flight spectrum, and detector efficiency corrections are applied by the method detailed in Ref.~[\onlinecite{michels-clark16}].
-A total of $\sim 500$ reflections are obtained for a simultaneous refinement for the magnetic and nuclear structure using Jana2006 program \cite{petricek14}.
+A total of $\sim 500$ reflections are obtained for a simultaneous refinement for the magnetic and nuclear structure using the JANA2006 program \cite{petricek14}.
 Table I shows the refined parameters; the final spin structure is illustrated in Fig.~1(a).
-Both Mn sites form $\sim 10^\circ$ canting angles towards the $c$ axis.
-The nearly antiparallel Mn1 and Mn2 spins reveal a considerable AFM interactions in between.
+Both Mn sites form $\sim 10^\circ$ canting angles toward the $c$ axis.
+The nearly antiparallel Mn1 and Mn2 spins imply a considerable AFM interaction in between.
 Since the in-plane component of Mn$_1$ does not have the same constraint as Mn$_2$, the projected view in the $ab$ plane shows a noncollinearity of the overall spin configuration [Fig.~1(b)].